-Funded by the UK Government's Department of Energy and Climate Change, the Radfan has been extensively trialed and tested in labs and real world homes to make sure that it not only make you feel warmer but that it also reduces your energy bills.
+Funded by the UK Government's Department of Energy and Climate Change, the Radfan has been extensively trialed and tested in labs and real world homes to make sure that the Radfan helps you feel warmer and reduce your energy bill.

 Testing devices in real homes is vital and so we teamed up with DECC and 9 housing associations to better understand how people respond to the Radfan.
 Each home lived with the Radfan for 2 months and was asked a set of questions before and after the trial.